Chemical Vapor Deposition.

 • CVD reactor, the chamber within which deposition takes place.

 • Energy source, needed to provide the energy/heat required to get the precursors in the gas phase to react/decompose.

 • Vacuum system, usually a pump of a system of pumps required to completely clean the chamber from all undesired gaseous species in the initial stage of a deposition process.

 • Exhaust system, implemented for removal of volatile by-products from the reaction chamber.

 • Substrate loading mechanism, an optional feature created for introducing and removing substrates in the chamber without stopping the deposition process.

 • Gas delivery system, used for blending the mixture and supplying it to the reactor chamber.

 • Process control equipment, the wide array of controls installed to monitor process parameters such as pressure, temperature, time and gas mixture properties.

 An example of MCQ Gas Blender Series hardware configuration is represented in the scheme below.
 The gas in use must be dry, non-aggressive gases.
-The instruments work with pure or mixtures gas media (the example shows pure gases for simplicity).
-The gas cylinders are connected to the instruments through 6 mm diameter tubes and a check valve is installed on each line as backflow prevention device.
+The gas mixers work with pure or mixtures gas media (the example shows pure gases for simplicity).
+The gas cylinders are connected to the instruments through 6 mm diameter tubes and a check valve is installed on each line as back-flow prevention device.
 Each gas is connected and controlled by a dedicated channel of the Gas Blenders.
 Another 6 mm tube finally connects the instrument to the working system (a generic CVD reactor chamber) in which the experiment takes place.